-These analyses are generated twice a day at 00Z and 12Z.
+These 6-hour forecasts are generated twice a day for 00Z and 12Z.
 They depict synoptic scale flow patterns, location, and amplitude of long and short waves.
 These synoptic scale features can be compared with previous analyses to determine the movement and trends of the upper air pattern.
 They can be used in conjunction with the surface analyses, sea state analyses, and meteorological satellite imagery, which are valid at the same synoptic time.

-These forecasts come from the numerical model forecast 6 hours earlier and are used when the current 500-mb analysis is not available.
+These forecasts come from the numerical model forecast 6 hours earlier.